cuducos/elm-format-number/README.md

 ## Tests

-This package uses [elm-verify-examples](https://www.npmjs.com/package/elm-doc-test), all the exemples in the documentation are automatically tested:
+This package uses [elm-verify-examples](https://www.npmjs.com/package/elm-doc-test), all the examples in the documentation are automatically tested:

 ```console
 $ npm install